NilsDannemann/meteor-pdfmake/readme.md

 ## 1. Iterating over a Collection
 This Example explains how to iterate over documents in a collection.

-**In this case:** How to display the names of all customers in the Collection "Customers".
+**In this case:** Display the names of all customers in the Collection "Customers".
 ```javascript
 Template.myTemplate.events({
 	'click .myButton': function() {